D3h420/ESP32-Evil-Service/README.md

 Users are redirected to a page prompting them to "update their router."
 When a password is entered, it gets saved locally.

 The project contains files in two language versions **Polish** 🇵🇱 && **English** 🇬🇧

+UPDATE: CompoPortal.ino (now You can choose portal style version)
+---
+---

+🔥 Update
+	•	📄 Added file: Combined_CaptivePortal.ino
+	•	🌐 SocialMedia Portal: new option with social media login style
+	•	🎨 Portal customization: now you can choose the look of your portal directly from the /creeds tab

 ---

 ## ⚙️ How It Works